-The Company has filed with the U.S. Securities and Exchange Commission (the "SEC") a registration statement on Form S-8 under the Securities Act with respect to the shares of Common Stock offered hereby.
+The Company has filed with the SEC a registration statement on Form S-8 under the Securities Act with respect to the shares of Common Stock offered hereby.
 This Reoffer Prospectus does not contain all of the information set forth in the registration statement and the exhibits thereto.
 For further information with respect to the Company and the Common Stock offered hereby, reference is made to the Registration Statement and the exhibits thereto.
 Statements contained in this Reoffer Prospectus regarding the contents of any contract or any other document to which reference is made are not necessarily complete, and, in each instance where a copy of such contract or other document has been filed as an exhibit to the registration statement, reference is made to the copy so filed, each such statement being qualified in all respects by such reference.